krzemienski/awesome-from-stars/README.md

 * [apideck-libraries/portman](https://github.com/apideck-libraries/portman): Port OpenAPI Specs to Postman Collections, inject test suite and run via Newman 👨🏽‍🚀
 * [Paxa/postbird](https://github.com/Paxa/postbird): Open source PostgreSQL GUI client for macOS, Linux and Windows
 * [vapor/postgres-kit](https://github.com/vapor/postgres-kit): 🐘 Non-blocking, event-driven Swift client for PostgreSQL.
-* [PostHog/posthog](https://github.com/PostHog/posthog): 🦔 PostHog provides open-source web & product analytics, session recording, feature flagging and A/B testing that you can self-host.
-Get started - free.
+* [PostHog/posthog](https://github.com/PostHog/posthog): 🦔 PostHog is an all-in-one developer platform for building successful products.
+We offer product analytics, web analytics, session replay, error tracking, feature flags, experimentation, surveys, data warehouse, a CDP, and an AI product assistant to help debug your code, ship features faster, and keep all your usage and customer data in one stack.
 * [sailist/potion](https://github.com/sailist/potion): A functional, easy to use Python wrapper of Notion Api.
 * [eliapasquali/power-profile-switcher](https://github.com/eliapasquali/power-profile-switcher): Gnome extension to automatically switch between power profiles based on power supply.
 * [Powerlevel9k/powerlevel9k](https://github.com/Powerlevel9k/powerlevel9k): Powerlevel9k was a tool for building a beautiful and highly functional CLI, customized for you.
 P9k had a substantial impact on CLI UX, and its legacy is now continued by P10k.